On kefir, care, and learning to ask for what I actually need

 I should have said plain kefir.
 Unsweetened.
 Unflavored.
 The clean, sour kind.

-The morning after I arrived, I found vanilla kefir in the refrigerator.
+The morning after I arrived, I found kefir in the refrigerator.
 I made my smoothie, took one sip, and immediately spat it out.

-It was far too sweet.
+It was far too sweet and flavored with vanilla.

 I realized, with mild disappointment and instant guilt, that my brother must have accidentally bought the wrong kind.
 The sweetened kind.
 The kind I would never choose.